This post may contain affiliate links. Please read our disclosure policy.

 They taste similar, but lack the fuzzy skin, that peaches have, and while peaches are great for baked (cooked) recipes, nectarines are perfect for raw (uncooked) recipes, where we benefit from the firm texture of the fruit.

-A fresh, tangy and fruity salsa, that does need to be cooked.
+A fresh, tangy and fruity salsa, that does not need to be cooked.
 It tastes amazing on its own, with some tortilla chips, but it also pairs well with baked (grilled) fish, pork, steak or chicken.
 I personally find this to be my go to salsa recipe for baked fish.
 It is summery, colorful, sweet and tangy ant the same time.

 Nectarine Salsa